jasraa/tp/docs/DeveloperGuide.md

 #### 3.5 Command Class
 The Command class, similar to the CommandCreator class, contains multiple subclasses, all corresponding to a specific function/feature of the application.
-Stated in section`3.5 CommandCreator Class` , each subclass of the `Command` Object is created by its associated `CommandCreator`.
+Stated in section`3.4 CommandCreator Class` , each subclass of the `Command` Object is created by its associated `CommandCreator` subclass.

 The superclass `Command` is an abstract class which is never instantiated.
 Where its `execute()` method is overridden by its subclasses.
 What each Command subclass does when its `execute()` method is called would be discussed in